Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 		where its unified governance system makes it possible to share its data objects like Tables and views accross the Databricks workspaces under one account (Subject to corrections)

-	- For cross plat form Sharing study about DELTA sharing
+	- For cross platform Sharing study about DELTA sharing

+## Heirarchy of UNITY CATALOG
 	1. Account level :
 			- Each Account (DataBricks or Azure) can contain N number of Workspaces and M number of metastores(but only one metastore per region)
 	2. Metastore :
 			- Each metastore can contain N number of catalogs
 			- "Hive metastore" , "samples" , "system" , "<your workspace named catalog>" these catalogs come by default
-	3. Catalog :
+	3. Catalog : Collection of DATABASES or SCHEMAS
 	4. Schema / database :
 	5. Tables , Views , functions